Human Rights Commission

 Membership and Term Length

 The Commission shall consist of seven members broadly representative of the community.
 Members of the Commission are appointed by the Mayor and confirmed by the Council.
-Each member is appointed for a term of six years.
+Each member is appointed for a term of four years.
 The terms of the members shall be staggered with each term of office to expire on September 30.
 Vacancies shall be filled for the remainder of the unexpired term.
 The Commission shall elect a Chairperson and Vice Chairperson from the members of the Commission.

 Any four members constitute a quorum.
 All members of the Commission serve without compensation, but are reimbursed for travel and other necessary expenses out of the funds appropriated for the Commission.